 A: The generic descriptive term that applies to this class of valves is, “continuously variable, electrically modulated, hydraulic directional control valves.”
 Germans use the term stetigventil — a continuously differentiable valve, and servovalves and proportional valves fall within this generic valve type.
 Unfortunately, we have no single word in English to cover these valves.
 The generic term should be “proportional valve,” with two subcategories: servovalves and proportional valves.

-An extensive research project at the Fluid Power Institute was conducted to determine how a user could distinguish between a proportional valve and a servovalve.
+The upper illustration represents a zero-lapped (servo) valve, where even the most minute movement of the spool opens flow paths.
+The lower drawing represents a proportional valve, which exhibits 3% or more overlap between the spool and valve lands. extensive research project at the Fluid Power Institute was conducted to determine how a user could distinguish between a proportional valve and a servovalve.
 We used electronic enhancements to determine the extent to which a proportional valve could be made to perform like a servovalve.
 Performance characteristics and construction and manufacturing methods were examined.
 The most significant discriminator was the amount of center overlap.
 We eventually defined a servovalve as one with less than 3% of center overlap, whereas a proportional valve has center overlap of 3% or more.

 Q: What is a valve overlap?

 A: Valve lap, or valve overlap, refers to the amount of spool travel from the center position required to start opening between the powered input port and the work (output) port or the tank port.
 A zero lapped valve is one in which any tiny, differentially small amount of spool shift, either way, starts the opening.
 However, there is no contact between the OD of the spool and ID of the bore.
 And even zero lapped valves have some slight amount of overlap.
 Nonetheless, the zero-lapped term persists.